HighCapable/SweetDependency/docs/guide.md

   # No namespace: implementation(com.mydemo.test.test)
   # Has namespace: implementation(libs.com.mydemo.test.test)
   dependencies-namespace:
+    plugins:
+      # If you want to turn off automatic generation, you can set it to false
+      # Note: When deciding to close,
+      # make sure that there is no automatically generated code in the build script to prevent errors
+      enable: true
       # Plugin dependencies namespace must exist, if not set, the default is "libs"
+      name: libs
-    plugins: libs
+    libraries: libs
+      # If you want to turn off automatic generation, you can set it to false
+      # Note: When deciding to close,
+      # make sure that there is no automatically generated code in the build script to prevent errors
+      enable: true
       # Library dependencies namespace is optional
       # If you don't need the namespace of library dependencies, delete this node
-    libraries: libs
+      name: libs
   # Dependencies version filter
   # If you need to exclude some dependency versions that you don't want to be updated to (such as test versions),
   # you can configure them manually